 After selecting the static IP configuration mode, you can use this command to specify the gateway.

-'''

-config:# network ipv6 gateway <ip address>
+config:# network ipv6 interface gateway eth1 <ip address>

-'''

 • <ip address> is the IP address of the gateway.
 This value uses the IPv6 address format.